ilovemysillybanana/StrikeAPI/README.md

 The second zero needs to be a set so it knows in the second array, use the first array of a hash given
 >puts "#{example[1][0]['torrent_title']}"

+Possible Command Parameters
+For Result Statistics:
+'results'
+'statuscode'
+'responsetime'

+For Torrent Information:
+>'torrent_hash'
+Return a string containing the original hash.

+>'torrent_title'
+Returns a string containing the title of the torrent

+>'torrent_category'
+Returns a string containing the category of a torrent

+>'sub_category'
+Returns a string containing the sub category of a torrent

+>'seeds'
+Returns an integer value containing the number of seeds

+>'leeches'
+Returns an integer value containing the number of leechers

+>'file_count'
+Returns an integer value containing the number of files in a torrent

+>'size'
+Returns a float value containing the amount of memory used by a torrent

+>'upload_date'
+Returns a string containing the date a torrent was uploaded

+>'uploader_username'
+Returns a string containing the torrent's uploader's user name

+>'file_info'
+Returns a hash containing information about the file

+>'file_names' 'file_length'
+Used in conjunction with file_info to get a hash of file names, and file lengths